nickdimitroff/nickdimitroff/README.md

-### Hello!
+### Hello! 🌴

 I'm Nick Dimitroff, a Linguistic Technologist with @Sensory in Portland, Oregon 🌧️

-I mainly work in Tcl and Python and can often be found in the Puget Sound Python slack group @PSPython.
+I mainly work in Tcl and Python and can often be found in the Puget Sound Python Slack group @PSPython.

 <!--